 A military equipment tag from the1950s is an insignificant and uninspiring piece of military heritage.
-Mass produced in the thousands, an equipment tag is a disposable item designed to used once and discarded on the completion of its simple task.
-Now an item of ephemera, this equipment tag which was initially to have a short term use, has been preserved and now provides a snapshot of the activities of the Royal New Zealand Army Ordnance Corps, Central Ordnance Depot during 1955.
+Mass-produced in the thousands, an equipment tag is a disposable item designed to be used once and discarded after completing its simple task.
+Now an item of ephemera, this equipment tag, which was initially to have a short-term use, has been preserved and now provides a snapshot of the activities of the Royal New Zealand Army Ordnance Corps, Central Ordnance Depot during 1955.

 The tag examined here is an Army Form NZ-513, and is a tag designed to label small pieces of Army equipment while in transit from one point to another.

 The tag measure 122mm long by 60mm high and is constructed of buff coloured manila card.
-Rectangular in shape the tag has two tapered corners on the edge adjacent to a reinforced aperture allowing the tag to be secured by the use of string or elastic bands.
+Rectangular in shape, the tag has two tapered corners on the edge adjacent to a reinforced aperture allowing the tag to be secured by using string or elastic bands.

 - The left side of the tag is printed with “ARMY DEPARTMENT EQUIPMENT” clearly identifying the Army as the owner of the equipment/item that the tag is affixed to.

-- The top right part of the tag is printed with;
+- The top right part of the tag is printed.

-- The Army Form N.Z 513, The system of lumbering military forms is a legacy inherited by the New Zealand Army from Britain where each piece of Army stationery is identified with a unique catalogue number.
-The inclusion of NZ in the number identifies the form as either a unique New Zealand Army form, or one that has been adopted into New Zealand Army use from British stocks.
+- The Army Form N.Z 513, The system of numbering military forms, is a legacy inherited by the New Zealand Army from Britain, where each piece of Army stationery is identified with a unique catalogue number.
+Including NZ in the number identifies the form as either a unique New Zealand Army form or one that has been adopted into New Zealand Army use from British stocks.

 - The remainder of the panel is printed with space for writing the destination/receiver of the item.